krvamsi96/MLInterview/Natural Language Processing.md

 The goal of both stemming and lemmatization is to reduce inflectional forms and sometimes derivationally related forms of a word to a common base form.</br>

-**Stemming** usually refers to a crude heuristic process that chops off the ends of words in the hope of achieving this goal correctly most of the time, and often includes the removal of derivational affixes.
+**Stemming** Stemming just removes or stems the last few characters of a word, often leading to incorrect meanings and spelling. .
 Different types of stemmers in NLTK are PorterStemmer, LancasterStemmer, SnowballStemmer.</br>
 ![](https://github.com/theainerd/MLInterview/blob/master/images/Screenshot%20from%202018-10-04%2014-14-52.png)

-**Lemmatization** usually refers to doing things properly with the use of a vocabulary and morphological analysis of words, normally aiming to remove inflectional endings only and to return the base or dictionary form of a word, which is known as the lemma.</br>
+**Lemmatization** Lemmatization considers the context and converts the word to its meaningful base form, which is called Lemma.
+Sometimes, the same word can have multiple different Lemmas.</br>
 ![](https://github.com/theainerd/MLInterview/blob/master/images/Screenshot%20from%202018-10-04%2014-16-00.png)

 Note : It uses a knowledgebase called WordNet.
 Because of knowledge, lemmatization can even convert words which are different and cant be solved by stemmers, for example converting “came” to “come”.